-A freezing-point depression osmometer, or freezing-point osmometer, provides both efficient and accurate determinations of a solution’s osmotic strength, or concentration, using a sample’s freezing point.
+A freezing point depression osmometer provides both efficient and accurate determinations of a solution’s osmotic strength, or concentration, using a sample’s freezing point.
 Freezing-point depression is the decrease of the freezing point of a solvent by adding another solute.
 The mixed liquid solution thus has a lower freezing point than the pure solvent or solute would have.
 An example of this is salt in water.

-The freezing-point depression method is also useful for measuring osmolality of eye drops and contact lens solutions as well.
-A Clifton nanolitre osmometer is one example.
-It measures the melting and freezing point of an aqueous sample, and only requires nanoliters of a sample to perform its function.
+Freezing point depression osmometers are typically used for medical, chemical, and pharmaceutical applications and processes.
+They are useful in measuring osmolality of eye drops and contact lens solutions as well.
+A Clifton nanolitre osmometer is an example of a freezing point depression osmometer which measures the melting and freezing point of an aqueous sample.
+It requires only nanoliters of a sample to perform this function.

 A vapor pressure osmometer, also known as a vapor phase osmometer, functions by measuring the decrease in vapor pressure as a solute is added to a solvent.
 This type of measurement determines the concentration of osmotically active solutes in the solution.
 Molecular weight of a sample or solution is also determined.
 Vapor-pressure osmometry is generally used for analyses of oligomers, a type of polymer with few repeating units, and short-chain polymers.